SimonGiebenhain/AIR-Nets/README.md

 ```

 # Acknowledgements
-A huge thanks to Julian Chibane, the author of IF-Nets and the corresponding [GitHub](https://github.com/jchibane/if-net) repository, that serves as a baseline for this repo.
-Please also cite their work!
+Large parts of this repository are copied from Julian Chibane's [GitHub repository](https://github.com/jchibane/if-net) of the [IF-Net](https://virtualhumans.mpi-inf.mpg.de/papers/chibane20ifnet/chibane20ifnet.pdf) paper.
+Please consider also citing their work, when using this repository!
-This project uses libraries for [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks) by [Mescheder et. al. CVPR'19]
+This project also uses libraries form [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks) by [Mescheder et al. CVPR'19](https://avg.is.tuebingen.mpg.de/publications/occupancy-networks) and from [Convolutional Occupancy Networks](https://github.com/autonomousvision/convolutional_occupancy_networks) by [Peng et al. ECCV'20].
-> and the ShapeNet data preprocessed for [DISN](https://github.com/Xharlie/DISN) by [Xu et. al. NeurIPS'19], please also cite them if you use our code.
+ We also want to thank [DISN](https://github.com/Xharlie/DISN) by [Xu et. al. NeurIPS'19], who provided their preprocessed ShapeNet data publicly.
+ Please consider to cite them if you use our code.